aprey10/open-poker/README.md

 ### Actions description

-**Start Estimation** - starts new estimation session for the current jira issue.
+**Start Estimation** - starts a new estimation session for the current jira issue.
 The jira issue can have only one estimation session in progress.

-**Vote** - Submit an estimate.
-One user can submit only once.
+**Vote** - submit an estimate.
+The user can estimate only once during the session.

 **Stop Estimation** - stops active estimation.
-Only the user which started estimation can stop it.
+Only the user that started estimation can stop it.

-**Re-estimate** - starts new estimation session.
+**Re-estimate** - starts a new estimation session.

-**Delete** - deletes all estimation sessions and estimates related to the current jira issue.
+**Apply** - applies final estimate and populates 'Story Points' field (if it's present and final estimate is numeric)

+**Terminate estimation** - terminates estimation session.

+### Supported estimation scales

+**Planning Cards** - Classic planning poker sequence: 0, 1, 2, 3, 5, 8, 13, 20, 40, 100, ?, Coffee, Infinite.

+**Fibonacci** - Fibonacci sequence: 1, 2, 3, 5, 8, 13, 21, ?, Coffee, Infinite.

+**Linear** - Increments in a fixed value (1): 1, 2, 3,...
+12

+**T-shirt size** - XS, S, M, L, XL, XXL, XXXL

 ### Data security and privacy statement